 Because this surgery removes a part of the small intestines where many vitamins and minerals are absorbed, patients must take regular vitamin supplements for optimal health.
 A dietitian can help devise a plan for meals and supplements for each patient.
 Vitamin B12 will be especially low in DS patients.

-Depending on how surgery was performed, you will have to avoid any heavy lifting or strenuous exercise.
-Generally those who have open surgery will need 4-6 weeks to recovery while those who had the surgery laparoscopically will just need 1-2 weeks tops.
+Depending on how the surgery was performed, you will have to avoid any heavy lifting or strenuous exercise.
+Generally, those who have open surgery will need 4-6 weeks to recovery while those who had the surgery laparoscopically will just need 1-2 weeks tops.

 According to recent studies, many DS patients can expect to lose 75-80% of their excess weight.
 Nearly 10 years after weight loss surgery, some individuals have gained back 20-25% of the weight they lost.
 This makes the long-term commitment that much more important for those embarking on weight loss surgery.